 Policy: Council administers the state government funded pensioner rebate scheme.
 Council will offer an additional rebate to pensioners over and above the state government value.
 Council will not grant a concession or rebate to properties on which a conservation covenant has been executed.
-Such covenants would be incorporated into the attributes considered by the Valuer when determining the Capital Improved Value of the land.
+Such covenants would be incorporated into the attributes considered by the Valuer when determining the Capital Improved Value of the land and rated according to the Australian Valuation Property Classification Code (AVPCC).